Have you visited Capitol Reef National Park in Utah? It’s been on our boomer travel list for a long time.

 While Capitol Reef encompasses a unique geological formation — the vast Waterpocket Fold.
 It also contains the fields and orchards of an early Mormon settlement cradled in the lush Fruita Valley.

 Add to this the little town of Torrey at the park’s western gate, plus the eerie and spectacular badlands on its eastern flank, and you have the makings for some interesting baby boomer explorations.
-While the park may be busy, you’ll avoid the crush of visitors and tour buses that choke the more popular parks on either side.
+While the park may be busy, you’ll avoid the crush of visitors and tour buses that choke the more popular parks like Zion or Arches national parks.

 The Waterpocket Fold is the geological formation the park encompasses.This massive wrinkle in the earth’s crust formed eons ago when the North American mountains were rising.